google/slowjam/README.md

 ## Recording

-Embed this snippet into a program, preferably guarded by a flag:
+Embed this snippet into a program, preferably guarded by a flag or environment variable:

 ```go
 s, err := stacklog.Start(stacklog.Config{})
 defer s.Stop()
 ```

-By default, this will poll the stack every 125ms, recording it to `stack.log`
+By default, this will poll the stack every 125ms, and save the stack log to to `stack.log`.

 ## Visualization